payalc-11/Incident_Management_Domain/tools/interface_1/policy.md

 ## Incident Operations

 ### Creating Incidents
-When to use: When service impacts are detected requiring formal incident management response.
+Use when service impacts are detected requiring formal incident management response.
-Who can perform: Incident managers, technical support, and system administrators, 3rd party vendors (vendor_contact), executive
+Who Can Perform: Incident managers, technical support, system administrators, vendor contacts, executive
 Pre-checks:
 - Check that reporter user exists and has active status
 - Verify client exists
 - Check that component exists if specified

 Steps:
-- Collect incident title, category, severity, and impact level
+- Request incident title, description, category, severity, and impact level
+- Check for existing open incidents with similar characteristics
+- Apply severity classification process
-- Set detection timestamp
+- Set detection timestamp and initial status as open
 - Associate with specified client and infrastructure component records
-- Create incident record and return incident identifier
+- Create incident record with determined severity level and return incident identifier

 #### Severity Classification Process during Incident Creation:
 Evaluate the following conditions and set the corresponding boolean flags (`p1_*`, `p2_*`, `p3_*`) to **True** for every condition that applies based on the available data.
 Compute severity as **P1** if any P1 condition is `True`; otherwise **P2** if any P2 condition is `True`; otherwise **P3** if any P3 condition is `True`; otherwise **P4**.